susanBuck/notes/07_Git/00_Command_Line_Primer.md

 $ ls
 ```

 Now on your desktop lets create a new, empty directory using the `mkdir` command.
-We'll call the directory `practice`
+We'll call the directory `practice`.
 ```bash
 $ mkdir practice
 ```